(Also known as Tibial Fracture, Fractured Tibia, Fractured Medial Malleolus, Broken Tibia)

 Signs and symptoms of a tibia fracture

 Patients with a tibia fracture may also experience swelling, bruising and pain on firmly touching the affected region of bone.
-Pain may also increase during certain movements of the foot, ankle or knee or when standing or walking (particularly up hills or on uneven surfaces) or when attempting to stand or walk.
+Pain may also increase during certain movements of the foot, ankle or knee, when standing or walking (particularly up or down hills or stairs, on uneven surfaces or when carrying heavy objects) or when attempting to stand or walk.
 In severe tibia fractures (with bony displacement), an obvious deformity may be noticeable.
 Occasionally patients may also experience pins and needles or numbness in the lower leg, foot or ankle.

 Diagnosis of a tibia fracture